luccatatoni/homework_10/README.md

 Based on the results, it was aimend to answer the following question:

 * Does this model perform better or worse on out-of-sample data compared to in-sample data?
+    - Out of sample performed worse than in-sample (in sample with higher RMSE).
+However, we note that this model is not good since it has a very low RMSE, so the model does not explain better than the mean of the values.